JelleDamen/PushwooshMvvmCrossPlugin/ README.md

 MvvmCross plugin that wraps the native Pushwoosh SDK

 ## iOS
-On iOS use the MvxPushwooshApplicationDelegate as a base AppDelegate
+On iOS use the MvxPushwooshApplicationDelegate as a base class for your AppDelegate

 	[Register("AppDelegate")]
 	public partial class AppDelegate : MvxPushwooshApplicationDelegate